cosmos/relayer/docs/commands.md

 * [rly query full-path](#rly-query-full-path)	 - Query for the status of clients, connections, channels and packets on a path
 * [rly query header](#rly-query-header)	 - Query the header of a chain at a given height
 * [rly query node-state](#rly-query-node-state)	 - Query the consensus state of a client at a given height
-* [rly query packet-ack](#rly-query-packet-ack)	 - Query for the packet acknoledgement given it's sequence and channel ids
+* [rly query packet-ack](#rly-query-packet-ack)	 - Query for the packet acknowledgement given it's sequence and channel ids
 * [rly query packet-commit](#rly-query-packet-commit)	 - Query for the packet commitment given it's sequence and channel ids
 * [rly query seq-send](#rly-query-seq-send)	 - Query the next sequence send for a given channel
 * [rly query tx](#rly-query-tx)	 - Query transaction by transaction hash